 I have two options, basically, Time Warner Cable or DirecTV.
 I loved having DirecTV, never had any problems with the service (or customer service), but it requires a two-year contract, and I would prefer to be able to turn it back off again after football season.
 So that meant even though it’s a bit more expensive, I went with Time Warner Cable.

 Monday afternoon, I talked online with a TWC rep and got their best offer.
-I told them if I got the service, I’d take the option to install the equipment myself (for free, as opposed to the $39 install charge).
+I told them if I got the service, I’d take the option to install the equipment myself (for free, as opposed to the $39 install charge), which they said was fine.
 I told them I was going to compare that to some other offers and get back to them.
 The rep said okay, she’d put this offer in my file and it would be there if I came back for it.

 Monday night, I get a call from TWC to confirm my appointment for Tuesday afternoon for installation.
 Which I never signed up for.
 Or wanted.
 Or would have accepted, even if I had agreed to get cable.